Zandrr/Zandrr.github.io/_posts/2015-02-03-You-Learn-Nothing-When-You're-Comfortable.markdown

 ###And when the class was over, I felt amazing.

 Isn't it funny how your emotions can do a complete 180 in just thirty minutes?
-I felt fantastic, and I remember my friend commenting on how different I was acting.
+I felt fantastic.
+Emails were pouring in asking me for a more advanced class.

 ###If you want to make a difference in this world, you need to be able to verbalize your thoughts.